yangsongyuan18/WildVideo/README.md

   title     = {WildVideo: Benchmarking LMMs for Understanding Video-Language Interaction}, booktitle ={Institute of Electrical and Electronics Engineers (IEEE)}, year      = {2025}
-  note      = {We thank Jilin Ma for for developing the project website and GitHub infrastructure.}
+  note      = {We thank Jilin Ma for developing the project website and GitHub infrastructure.}
 }